CSI-TTP-bootcamp/Fall-2022-preinternship/Fall-2022-preinternship/classwork/day11-NodeExpressPostgre/README.md

 })
 ```

 `async` request : it's going to take a while to receive the data back from the database.
-Therefore, utilizing the asyncronous request allows the nodeJS to execute other codes while it's waiting for the db to respond.
+Therefore, utilizing the asynchronous request allows the nodeJS to execute other codes while it's waiting for the db to respond.

 `req` request from the client side
 `res` response that we are sending back to the client